lalithk06/PCB_Designs/Relay_Driver/README.md

   This PCB allows an MCU (like Arduino, ESP32, or Raspberry Pi) to control high-voltage or high-current loads using an electromagnetic relay.

 It integrates:

-  -MCU-compatible input (logic level control)
+   * MCU-compatible input (logic level control)

-  -Flyback diode protection
+   * Flyback diode protection

-  -LED status indicator
+   * LED status indicator

-  -Screw terminals for easy load connection
+   * Screw terminals for easy load connection

 ---